CRM templatesLive comparison

 Does Toggles replace Salesforce email templates?

-No. Salesforce email templates are part of a CRM workflow tied to records, opportunities, and sales reporting.
+No. Toggles does not replace Salesforce email templates for emails that belong inside Salesforce.
+Salesforce email templates are part of a CRM workflow tied to records, opportunities, and sales reporting.
 Toggles is a standalone Outlook add-in for repeatable client emails that may not be linked to any Salesforce record.
+It is better suited when the team sends the real email from Outlook.

 Should Salesforce-heavy teams use Salesforce templates?

-Yes, for emails that belong to the Salesforce sales process.
-CRM-linked templates make sense when the email connects to a Salesforce record or opportunity.
-Toggles is a better fit for operational emails sent from Outlook outside that record-driven workflow.
+Yes, Salesforce-heavy teams should use Salesforce templates for emails that belong to the Salesforce sales process.
+CRM-linked templates make sense when the email connects to a Salesforce record, opportunity, or reporting workflow.
+Toggles is a better fit for operational emails sent from Outlook outside that record-driven process.
+This often includes client service, finance, operations, legal, or HR communication.

 How is Toggles different from CRM-record-based templates?